ivan-ristovic/the-godfather/TheGodfather/Modules/README.md

 ---

 ## Group: selfassignableroles
 *Commands to manipulate self-assignable roles.
-If invoked alone, lists all allowed self-assignable roles in this guild.*
+If invoked without subcommands, lists all allowed self-assignable roles for this guild.*

 **Aliases:**
 `sar`